 Duncan Sheik is ready to talk politics.
 The talented singer-songwriter, known mostly for his finely wrought examinations of

-.
+romantic and spiritual states of being, has turned his gaze to the state of the world on his new album White Limousine.
 Songs like the title track and “Star-Field on Red Lines” deal directly and incisively with the hypocrisy of our foreign policy and the tragedy of war.

 “My politics are known,” says Sheik, a Nichiren Buddhist who has initiated humanitarian projects in Albania and Cuba, performed in innumerable benefits for hurricane relief, women's issues and the homeless, and participated in 2004’s Concerts for Change.
 “I've resisted putting those thoughts to music until now.

 But there's a point where not doing so seems irresponsible.”
 The disc also includes Sheik’s trademark ruminations on the joy that is inherent in every moment of life, as well as the evanescence of even the most perfect love.

 Included in the White Limousine package are two discs, labeled MINE and YOURS.
 MINE is Duncan’s version of these songs; YOURS is a DVD that enables listeners to create their own versions.
 Using the software provided, fans can isolate and remix White Limousine’s many sonic layers, which were produced, this time out, by Sheik himself.
 White Limousine is Sheik’s fifth album and his first for Zoe/Rounder, following Duncan Sheik (1996), Humming (1998), and Daylight (2002) on Atlantic, and Phantom Moon (2001) on Nonesuch.